aeberspaecher/pbsjob/README.rst

 called without specifying the number of processes or the host names.
 E.g., these assumptions are satisfied by recent versions of OpenMPI.

+Also, as described above, pbsjob assumes you are submitting a script - not a call to an executable.
+Consider wrapping your call in a shell script in case you don't want to transfer a executable local to your workstation or you need a call to an executable found somewhere in $PATH (think of ``python my_script.py``).

 Modifications
 =============